 - If you take thyroid hormone medications, talk to your doctor before consuming soy products.
-There is some evidence that soy may interfere with absorption of thyroid hormone.
+Some evidence suggests that soy may interfere with absorption of thyroid hormone.

 - Iron may also interfere with the absorption of thyroid hormone medication.

-- Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as squash and bell pepper).
+- Eat antioxidant-rich foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as squash and bell pepper).